paracordjs/paracord/README.md

 Paracord requires NodeJS 10.17+.

-If you plan to shard, a global installation of [pm2](https://pm2.keymetrics.io/) is required.
+If you plan to use the Shard Launcher, a global installation of [pm2](https://pm2.keymetrics.io/) is required.
+This is not true for internal sharding.
 To install pm2 globally, run the following command:

 ```shell
 npm install pm2 -g